Invariant random subgroups of groups acting on hyperbolic spaces: Introduction

 \begin{cor} Let $G$ be a countable acylindrically hyperbolic group.
 Suppose that $G$ acts ergodically by measure preserving transformations of a Borel probability space $(X,\nu)$.
 Then either the stabilizer of $\nu$-a.e. point of $X$ is acylindrically hyperbolic or the stabilizer of $\nu$-a.e. point of $X$ is finite.
 If, in addition, $K(G)=1$, the action is essentially free in the latter case. \end{cor}

-In particular, this corollary implies that if $G$ is an acylindrically hyperbolic group and $K(G)=1$, then every p.m.p. action of $G$ with ``small" stabilizers (e.g., amenable, or, more generally, without non-cyclic free subgroups) is essentially free.
+In particular, this corollary implies that if $G$ is an acylindrically hyperbolic group and $K(G)=1$, then every p.m.p. action of $G$ with ``small" stabilizers (e.g., amenable) is essentially free.
 This statement can be made precise using the notion of a small subgroup introduced in \cite{HO}.

 The proof of our main theorem consists of two steps.
 First we observe that every IRS of a countable group satisfies a purely algebraic normality-like condition (Proposition \ref{rec}), and then show that this condition implies the dichotomy as in Theorem \ref{main}.
 In fact, the first step can be easily extracted from \cite{GG} and the author is grateful to Yair Glasner for explaining details of \cite{GG}.
 The author is also grateful to the referee for careful reading of the manuscript and useful comments.